mark-watson/PythonAIBook/manuscript/Reinforcement_Learning.md

 Reinforcement Learning has been used in various applications such as robotics, game playing, recommendation systems, etc. Reinforcement Learning (RL) is a broad topic and we will only cover aspects RL that I use myself.

+We will start with suggested paths of study and end with an introduction to Markov Decision Process and then build on that with a concrete RL example.

 {class: information}
 This is a common theme in this book: if I don't love a topic or I don't have much practical experience with it, I generally don't write about it or cover it lightly with references for further study.
 I have limited experience using RL professionally, mostly for a project a few years ago at Capital One and here I am guiding you on the same learning path that I took prior to working on that project.